gmac/sass-thematic/README.md

 ## Sass dependency

-You may select your own `node-sass` version to install as a peer dependency; Thematic and has been designed to work with versions 2.x and 3.x.
+You may select your own `node-sass` version to install as a peer dependency; SassThematic has been designed to work with versions 2.x and 3.x.

 The actual `node-sass` compiler is only used for rendering theme CSS and templates.
 All AST assembly and tree parsing is performed by other tools.

 ## Pruning

-Thematic currently supports the following basic implementations:
+SassThematic currently supports the following basic implementations:

 * Removing unthemed rulesets and declarations.
 * Removing unthemed mixins and their `@include` implementation.
 * Removing unthemed `@extend` implementations.
-* Removing unthemed loops (`@for`, `@each`), with basic local local variable inflection.
+* Removing unthemed loops (`@for`, `@each`), with basic local variable inflection.

 This tool is a self-acknowledged 90% system that attempts to provide good automation for conventional use cases.
 Sass is a complex and nuanced language, therefore all of these pruning implementations undoubtedly have holes.
 For best results, review the [tests specs](https://github.com/gmac/sass-thematic/tree/master/test/style/reduce) to see what capabilities exist, and moderate complexity while implementing theme variables.